Skip to main contentSkip to footer

 Why ethical preparedness?

 Over a long period of time researchers at BSMS have been interested in the experience of health care professionals and medical scientists operating in what has been called ‘ethically contested areas.'
-Across a series of projects funded by the Wellcome Trust, ESRC and NIHR work has focussed on areas such as stem cell medicine, fetal medicine, antenatal screening and testing, embryo research and organ donation.
+Across a series of projects funded by the Wellcome Trust, ESRC and NIHR work has focused on areas such as stem cell medicine, fetal medicine, antenatal screening and testing, embryo research and organ donation.
 In the field of Global Health BSMS researchers have a long-standing interest in what is entailed in preparing researchers and communities to work together conducting medical research in resource-poor settings.

 In the course of this research, it has become clear that speaking to practitioners about the ethical challenges of their work often awakes in them a desire to become more prepared in future.
 Unfortunately, the reverse of this is sometimes the expression of regret that they were not sufficiently prepared for the challenges of new technologies and/or therapeutic options bring with them.